deepflowio/docs/translate/translated/07-integration/01-process/01-wasm-plugin.md

 }

 /*
-    The returned array here indicates the hook points where the agent needs to call the corresponding Export function of the plugin.
+    This returns an array indicating where the agent needs to call the corresponding Export function of the plugin.
 Currently, there are 3 hook points:
         HOOK_POINT_HTTP_REQ       Indicates before the HTTP request parsing is completed and returned HOOK_POINT_HTTP_RESP      Indicates before the HTTP response parsing is completed and returned HOOK_POINT_PAYLOAD_PARSE  Indicates protocol judgment and parsing